johnnyryan/Verity/README.md

 ### Recompute pass

-The cheapest check, and the only one with **100 % precision** when it fires.
+The cheapest check, and the only one with 100 % precision when it fires.
 A regex-based scanner pulls arithmetic, range enumerations, and unit conversions out of the answer; each expression gets evaluated deterministically.
 If `3 × 5 + 7` doesn't equal what the answer claims, that's a hard fail with no model uncertainty to weigh.

-The recompute pass also **suppresses** NLI contradictions on expressions it verified correct.
+The recompute pass also suppresses NLI contradictions on expressions it verified correct.
 This handles the `math-subtle` failure mode where the LLM claim-checker mis-flags arithmetic as contradictory because the textual reasoning gets confused.
 Determinism wins.

 ### Consistency check (deep modes only)

 Re-ask the worker the same question 2 (deep) or 5 (deeper) times at temperature 0.7.
 If the worker contradicts itself across re-samples, that's a sign it was guessing rather than recalling.

-The published version of this idea is **SelfCheckGPT** ([Manakul et al., 2023](https://arxiv.org/abs/2303.08896)) — hallucinations tend to be *inconsistent* across re-samples while real knowledge is stable.
+The published version of this idea is SelfCheckGPT ([Manakul et al., 2023](https://arxiv.org/abs/2303.08896)) — hallucinations tend to be inconsistent across re-samples while real knowledge is stable.
 NLI runs against each re-sample; the divergence score is the fraction of original claims contradicted or unsupported across the alternates.

-Caveat: catches *low-confidence guessing*, not *consistent overconfidence*.
+Caveat: catches low-confidence guessing, not consistent overconfidence.
 Re-sampling the same model just gives you N samples from the same distribution.

 ### Perplexity rescore (deep modes only)